 All module reading lists should be created and managed using the Reading List Service, powered by Ex Libris Leganto, as per Principle 5 of the University’s Guidelines on Best Practice in Blended learning.
-Leganto is fully integrated with MyLearningSpace, ensuring that we meet our commitment to provide inclusive and accessible resources for all students.
+Leganto is fully integrated with MyLearningSpace, LibrarySearch, and our Library Management System (Alma), ensuring that we meet our commitment to provide inclusive and accessible resources for all students.

 Why use the reading list service?